 - Improve opportunities for young people.

-The Programme is provided with the support of the European Commission via the British Council, who are the UK’s National Agency.
+The Programme is provided with funding from the European Commission via the British Council, who are the UK’s National Agency.

 The University has participated in the Erasmus programme since its inception 25 years ago and in the last few years there has been a substantial increase in student mobility with over 150 Cambridge students participating and around 100 incoming students in 2013-14.

 Due to the Tripos structure at Cambridge, only undergraduate students who can take part in Erasmus+ are from the following departments/faculties: